astropy/astropy/docs/development/quickstart.rst

 - **Test changes**: For code changes, ensure that they work as expected following the process outlined in the :ref:`testing-guidelines` section.
-- **Build documentation**: If you are updating the documentation, you will want to `build the documentation <builddocs>` to ensure that it looks good.
+- **Build documentation**: If you are updating the documentation, you will want to :ref:`build the documentation <builddocs>` to ensure that it looks good.
 - **Add a changelog entry**: For most code changes you will need to :ref:`add-changelog`.